gchure/phd/docs/src/chapter_01/section_06_conclusion.md

 molecular biophysics and evolutionary dynamics coupled with experimental dissection (@Fig:molbiophys_evoldynam).

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first 20 years of the 21$^\text{st}$ century
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The somewhat recent paradigm shift in our understanding of noise in biological networks illustrates how cross-disciplinary approaches to scientific discovery can solve (and more-often) create new fields of biological inquiry.
+brought a paradigm shift in our understanding of noise in biological networks, illustrating how cross-disciplinary approaches to scientific discovery can solve and even create new fields of biological inquiry.
 I can only hope that some of the material described in the coming chapters can help contribute to a systems-biology approach to evolution.

-![**The coming interplay between molecular biophysics and evolutionary dynamics.** (A) Recent progress in our understanding the structure and function of biological networks has resulted in many examples where high-dimensional biological phenomena can be boiled down to effective phenomena.
+![**The coming interplay between molecular biophysics and evolutionary dynamics.** (A) Recent progress in our understanding of the structure and function of biological networks has resulted in many examples where high-dimensional biological phenomena can be boiled down to effective phenomena.
 Future work will draw from our understanding of these networks to place them in an evolutionary